Halloween in the pandemic: Costumes and candy, at a distance

 In New Hampshire, where coronavirus cases are also on the rise, emergency management officials in Coos County recommended residents not participate in door-to-door trick-or-treating or group events.
 Trick-or-treating was called off entirely in Pittsburg, a town of about 900 in the northern part of the state.

 Betsy Curtin and her sons were also skipping it for safety’s sake.
-Instead, it was a visit to their grandparents’ houses while in costume — 7-year-old Alex as Batman and 9-year-old Charlie as Captain America — then back home for pizza and a movie.
+Instead, it was a visit to their grandparents’ houses in costume — 7-year-old Alex as Batman and 9-year-old Charlie as Captain America — then back home for pizza and a movie.

 “I only bought Kit Kats for them, so I’ve officially ruined their weekend,” Curtin said.
 “Hoping the grandparents come through with specialty chocolates.”